Are You Washed in the Blood?

 Are You Washed in the Blood? is a Christian hymn written in 1878 in Ohio by Elisha Hoffman, a Presbyterian minister from Pennsylvania; it was first published in Spiritual Songs for Gospel Meetings and the Sunday School.
 The song "became a marching song for the Salvation Army."
-The song contains many Bible references and allusions, including to: "They have washed their robes and made them white in the blood of the Lamb" from Revelation 7:14.
+It contains many Bible references and allusions, including to Revelation 7:14: "They have washed their robes and made them white in the blood of the Lamb".